MAnalytics/mywebTemplate/content/home/about.md

 +++

-# Welcome to MoAnalytics
+# Welcome to Monalytics

-Welcome to my website - **MoAnalytics**.
+Welcome to my website - **Monalytics**.
 The purpose of this website is to provide a platform for a high-level description of some of my research, especially those ones with further research and real practical applications.
 These are featured in the **Open-tools** section of this website.
 I hope you find the contents useful.
 Enjoy!

 # About me